sadanand-singh/Blog/content/post/treemodels.md

 - **Parent and Child Node** A node, which is divided into sub-nodes is called parent node of sub-nodes where as sub-nodes are the child of parent node.
 - **Minimum samples for a node split** Minimum number of samples (or observations) which are required in a node to be considered for splitting.
 It is used to control over-fitting, higher values prevent a model from learning relations which might be highly specific to the particular sample.
 It should be tuned using cross validation.
 - **Minimum samples for a terminal node (leaf)** The minimum number of samples (or observations) required in a terminal node or leaf.
 Similar to the *minimum samples for a node split*, this is also used to control over-fitting.
 For imbalanced class problems, a lower value should be used since regions dominant with samples belonging to minority class will be much smaller in number.
 - **Maximum depth of tree (vertical depth)** The maximum depth of trees.
-It is used to control over-fitting, higher values prevent a model from learning relations which might be highly specific to the particular sample.
+It is used to control over-fitting, lower values prevent a model from learning relations which might be highly specific to the particular sample.
 It should be tuned using cross validation.
 - **Maximum number of terminal nodes** Also referred as _number of leaves_.
 Can be defined in place of max_depth.
 Since binary trees are created, a depth of $n$ would produce a maximum of $2^n$ leaves.
 - **Maximum features to consider for split** The number of features to consider (selected randomly) while searching for a best split.
 A typical value is the square root of total number of available features.
 A higher typically leads to over-fitting but is dependent on the problem as well.